2xic/tinyeth/src/network/journey.md

 Setting up container + cleaning up the code
 - All encoder / decoders should be split into own code files
 - KeyPair should be globally set in the container ?

+### Day x + 5
+Today most of the day has been spent cleaning up a lot of the code, and moving to use containers more.

+The nice thing with containers is that it allows better testing, and cleans up the general interface of the code.